 In the EHS world, leading indicators help organizations to look ahead and act before safety problems occur.
 While they were traditionally manually collected and analyzed, digitizing them generates accuracy, speed, and automation in the identification of key signals.
-Automating the actions triggered by these leading indicators creates an EHS Digital Safety Net across your company based on your data.
+And automating the actions triggered by these leading indicators creates an EHS Digital Safety Net across your company based on your data.

 Defining leading indicators